shopware/shopware/src/Docs/Resources/current/47-app-system-guide/50-app-examples-and-tutorials/20-create-own-theme.md

 }
 ```

-**Note:** Setting a preview image is required for your theme if you want to release it through the community store.
+**Note:** Setting a preview image is required for your theme, if you want to release it via the community store.